renecotyfanboy/jaxspec/docs/faq/index.md

 ## Why should I use `jaxspec` over `xspec` or associated ?

+We have taken great care to make `jaxspec` as easy to use as possible.
+It can be installed with `pip install jaxspec` and that's it.
+It is also easy to use and provides well documented use cases.
+The default methods are fast yet robust for inferring model parameters in most usecases.
+It is also easy to integrate with other software as it exposes the likelihood function, so if you want to use your own methods and just need a forward model with instrument folding, we provide a compilable and GPU friendly one that can also be used as your usual `numpy` function.

 ## Why is there no $\chi^2$ statistic ?

 When it comes to define the fitting statistic, the question of either using $\chi^2$ or C-stat arises